top of page

 Ayden

 Ayden and his siblings were stow-a-ways when their Momma was rescued in June 2022.
-Born July 1, 2023, Ayden is still a youngster and ready to find his forever home.
-He and brother Luke are almost identical, but Ayden is just a little bigger at 11.3 lbs.
+Born July 1, 2023, Ayden is ready to find his forever home like his brother Luke did.
+Ayden was the biggest sibling and now weighs in at 11.6 lbs.
 Yes, you read that right.

 If you love the bigger, teddy bear bunnies, Ayden is your boy!
 Neutered and vaccinated, Ayden is excellent with his litter box skills, and loves his hay.

-Ayden has not shown to be kind to rugs, but that may change as he matures.
+Ayden has not shown to be kind to rugs, but is very happy as long as he has cardboard or paper bags to chew!
 He loves attention and pets and is always looking for a treat or two.
+You'll want to be sure his pen is located where he can see your or your families activities going on.
 If you would like to meet Ayden, please read through our policies and fill out our application.

 Bailey & Paxton